DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftersheetadd_event.md

 ### Description

-@short: fires after a new sheet is added
+@short: Fires after a new sheet is added

 ### Usage